NiccoloF/ProbKMA-FMD/README.md

 - `results`: probabilistic local clustering results

 ### Computational tests
 Within the `Test_probKMA` directory you can see the differences in computational terms between the original library and the new **C++** implementation.
 In particular, one can find :
 - `Comparison_probKMA_vector.R`: contains a computational test using one-dimensional data
 - `Comparison_probKMA_matrix.R`: contains a computational test using multi-dimensional data

+## Report

+For more details on the implementation choices and a review of the theory behind the algorithm see the report: `PACS_project_report.pdf`